AjRoAs/rad-parse/README.md

 | **Maintenance**          |    ✅ **Active**     |   ✅ Active   |    ⚠️ Slow     |    ⚠️ Slow     |
 | **License**              |      ✅ **MIT**      |    ✅ MIT     |     ✅ MIT     |     ✅ MIT     |

-### Ecosystem Deep Dive

--   **rad-parser**: Best for **High-Performance Pipelines**, **Cloud Functions**, and **Safe Parsing** where you need strict TypeScript types, zero dependencies, and the ability to route Compressed Pixel Data dynamically.
-The **Plugin System** allows you to keep the core tiny and only load decoders (like WebAssembly builds of OpenJPEG) if actually needed.
--   **dcmjs**: Excellent for **Structured Reporting (SR)** and working with the specific JSON format it popularized.
-It bundles many dependencies, making it heavier but feature-rich for high-level DICOM concepts.
--   **dicom-parser**: The veteran standard.
-Extremely fast and lightweight for **parsing only**.
-However, it lacks Writing, Anonymization, and Plugin support, limiting its use to read-only scenarios.
--   **efferent-dicom**: A solid alternative but slower in benchmarks.

 ## Performance Benchmark

 Results from parsing 50 DICOM files (Medical Imaging Dataset):